xt99/jQuery-Validation-Engine/README.md

 Tells if we should scroll the page to the first error, defaults to *true*.

 ### promptPosition
-Where should the prompt show ? possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
+Where should the prompt show ?
+Possible values are "topLeft", "topRight", "bottomLeft", "centerRight", "bottomRight".
 Defaults to *"topRight"*.

 ### ajaxFormValidationURL
 If set to a URL, turns the ajax form validation logic on.